 Presents data structures and related algorithms, beginning with a brief review of dynamic memory allocation.
 Discusses the fundamental data structures in detail, including the abstract representation, supporting algorithms, and implementation methods.
 Focuses on understanding the application of the abstract data structure and the circumstances that affect implementation decisions.
 Covers lists, stacks, queues, trees, hash tables, and graphs.
 Covers recursion and searching and sorting algorithms in detail.
 Emphasizes data abstraction and encapsulation in code design.
 Explores external storage structures, time permitting.
-Prereq.
-INFO 5100 or CSYE 6200; engineering students only.

 INFO 6210.
 Data Management and Database Design.
 4 Hours.

 Studies design of information systems from a data perspective for engineering and business applications; data modeling, including entity-relationship (E-R) and object approaches; user-centric information requirements and data sharing; fundamental concepts of database management systems (DBMS) and their applications; alternative data models, with emphasis on relational design; SQL; data normalization; data-driven application design for personal computer, server-based, enterprisewide, and Internet databases; and distributed data applications.
-Prereq.
-Engineering students only.

 INFO 6215.
 Business Analysis and Information Engineering.
 4 Hours.

 Covers computer information systems and the decision-making process, determination of information requirements, system development life cycle, and system modeling and analysis.
 Uses a hands-on approach to introduce the student to software engineering methodologies and practices, business requirements specification, business process design, model-driven object-oriented design, software development, and maintenance.
 Emphasizes the effective leverage of the Unified Modeling Language (UML) to transform business issues and objectives to concrete software solutions that meet business needs and usability and user interface design as critical elements of a successful software engineering engagement.
-Prereq.
-Engineering students only.

 INFO 6245.
 Planning and Managing Information Systems Development.
 4 Hours.

 Provides an overview of the most popular information systems needs’ assessment methodologies including portfolio analysis, stage assessment, business systems planning, and the Alloway survey technique.
 Topics include utilities IS strategic plan prioritization techniques of business goal alignment, architectural compatibility, and cost/benefit and risk analysis to demonstrate how businesses match needs to budgetary constraints.
 Describes and evaluates options for the placement of the IS function within the organization and a variety of methods to manage the function.
 Introduces a generic application development and project planning methodology used as a model to facilitate the development of a four-stage project plan for a prototype project.
 Uses the Project Management Institute’s PMBOK and Harvard Business School case studies extensively.
-Prereq.
-Engineering students only.

 INFO 6250.
 Web Development Tools and Methods.
 4 Hours.